maciek-codes/mackumo.github.io/content/posts/datadog-apm-traces-nginx.md

 ```
 It means that the headers would not be passed to the upstream server unless explicitly requested with `proxy_set_header`.
 Therefore, the headers were missing by design.

-From that point, the fix was easy.
+From that the fix was easy.
 I added the following lines to nginx.conf:
 ```
 location / {
     # ...